osm-search/Nominatim/docs/api/Details.md

 |-----------| ----- | ------- |
 | json_callback | function name | _unset_ |

-When given, then JSON output will be wrapped in a callback function with the given name.
+When set, then JSON output will be wrapped in a callback function with the given name.
 See [JSONP](https://en.wikipedia.org/wiki/JSONP) for more information.